 My personal explorations into physical development were previously done under the handle ‘Aware Relaxed Connected’.
 In 2017 I decided to dissolve ARC and merged into Physical Alchemy, presenting teachings from my various tinkerings alongside Dave Wardman.
 However, it soon became clear that I was being called to be more fully involved and engaged with my tradition, Da Xuan, and I broke away to focus on training and teaching this on my own.

-While I no longer teach material based on the findings that have emerged from these years of exploration and experimentation with non-Da Xuan material, I still have a few tutorials available on the topics I thought were most important.
-You can find these on the Video Tutorials page.
+While I no longer teach material based on the findings that have emerged from these years of exploration and experimentation with non-Da Xuan material, I am still grateful for the time I invested in them.